 Students will develop advanced skills in diagnosis through integrating material for the intake, initial interview, social histories, and psychiatric/psychological reports.
-In addition, they will develop the crucial skills in client care/management including creating and implementing including creating and implementing appropriate treatment programs, writing reports, keeping records and consulting with all professionals in the total managed care system.
+In addition, they will develop the crucial skills in client care/management including creating and implementing appropriate treatment programs, writing reports, keeping records and consulting with all professionals in the total managed care system.